carmelo0x99/carmelo0x99.github.io/_posts/2020-03-20-docker_in_depth.md

  "sha256:4b7b5c980fbe0abe030c29236a05764ea3c32f898d56495b2bc146d6b82a2c3d"]
 ```
 {% endraw %}
+One can see that, for instance, the image above is made up of three different layers.

-Likewise, `docker history` can show how the image had been made:
+Likewise, `docker history` can show how the image had been built:
 ```
 user@laptop $ docker history ccarmelo/goweb:latest
 IMAGE          CREATED        CREATED BY                                      SIZE    COMMENT